 Your geotechnical engineer will decide which of these steps are necessary in your specific case.

-Below, we’ll discuss the “steps” that accompany almost all geotechnical surveys, so regardless of your specific circumstances, you can expect the following.
+Below, we’ll discuss the “steps” that accompany almost all geotechnical surveys.

 5. What are the steps involved?